Kikira7258/password_management_system/notes.md

 # Oauth for Google and Gmail

-# forgot password set to email
+# forgot password sent to email

 # save token on 'remember me' | token expires when window close

 # Change Background of login and registration

+# Verify email change